FAQ: I Got A DWI, What Is Going To Happen To Me?

 You should immediately reach out to us and get a consultation.
 We will let you know what the realistic consequences can be for your specific case, or we will let you know if we can likely get it dismissed.

-The fact is, you need an experienced attorney that will fight diligently on your behalf.
+The fact is, you need an experienced attorney, such as Norman Mattar, that will fight diligently on your behalf.
 You need someone who knows how to navigate this complex system.
 We pride ourselves on taking care of each and every client to the very best of our ability.
 We are upfront and honest and will strive to find every possible opportunity to keep the harsh consequences of a DWI from affecting your life!
 Please contact us today and let us help!